freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/applied-visual-design/animate-elements-continually-using-an-infinite-animation-count.md

 # --hints--

-The `animation-iteration-count` property should have a value of infinite.
+The `animation-iteration-count` property should have a value of `infinite`.

 ```js
 assert($('#ball').css('animation-iteration-count') == 'infinite');